harishMadhavan1010/sky130-rtldesign/README.md

   Relevant github repositories (sky130RTLDesignAndSynthesisWorkshop, vsdflow) are first cloned<sup>a</sup> using the following command in a relevant directory:
   > git clone https://www.github.com/(insert_file_name)

-  The repository "vsdflow" requires relevant tools for this workshop and "sky130RTLDesignAndSynthesisWorkshop" contains various pre-written verilog files and .lib file for understanding the design flow.
+  The repository "vsdflow" requires relevant tools for this workshop and "sky130RTLDesignAndSynthesisWorkshop" contains various pre-written verilog files, model files and .lib file for understanding the design flow.

+  IMG Capture28

+  The second part of this day involves simulation of 2:1 Mux.
+The following images contain verilog behavioral file and testbench of the 2:1 Mux.

+  IMG Capture29
+  IMG Capture30

   ### Simulation of 2:1 Mux using iverilog
+  Iverilog is a simulator.
+It takes in a behavioural model of a design and corresponding testbench as its arguments.
+The testbench generates necessary stimulus in the design (which is basically changes in primary inputs over time) and paves way for observing primary output changes.
+Iverilog then makes sense of this and generates an executable file (.out or .vvp file) which upon execution, dumps a .vcd file (Value Change Dump).
+This can later be read by gtkwave to visually observe the stimulus as waveforms.

+  This sounds complicated but actually doing this involves only a few commands in linux:
+  > iverilog good_mux.v tb_good_mux.v
+  > ./a.out
+  > gtkwave tb_good_mux.vcd

+  IMG Capture32

   ### Synthesis of 2:1 Mux using Yosys
+  Yosys is a popular opensource synthesis tool.

 ## Day 2
   ### Understanding .lib file